dyl10s/base-url-scrape.github.io/README.md

 #### Current Problem
-Reverse proxy has a limit of 50,000 requests per day so if the site is not working properly it could be because that max has been hit for the day.
+Currently am using a reverse proxy to allow me to make cors requests so if site is not working properly it could be because you were rate limited.
 Working on a local version that you can run without being dependent on a remote cors proxy.

 #### WASM vs JavaScript Versions
 This project was originally just to try out hosting a static blazor project on github pages however its not the best tool for the job here.
 I also have the source code to a javascript alternative that runs much faster.
-It will hit that 50,000 request limit much faster so I am leaving the WASM version on the website for now.
+It will hit that rate limit much faster so I am leaving the WASM version on the website for now.